ask a historian: Soon to be translated into 6 languages

 If you listened to the audiobook and want to see the SUGGESTED READING LIST & SELECT BIBLIOGRAPHY – CLICK HERE

-The ASK A HISTORIAN audiobook is available on Audible and other platforms.
+The ASK A HISTORIAN audiobook is a chart-topping bestseller on Audible.
 Narrated by Greg, it also features 1 hour of funny bonus material featuring Greg in conversation with Dr Janina Ramirez (BBC art history presenter), Shaparak Khorsandi (comedian and novelist), and Dan Schreiber (comedian, host of No Such Thing As A Fish podcast)

 Click here to read an excerpt from the book on the tricky question of ‘who was the richest person of all time?’